Honors Program FAQ

 No, only selected classes.
 Most Honors classes transfer to UC and fulfill requirements for Plans A, B, and C.

-Is every class offered every semester?
+Are Honors classes offered every semester?

 No, not all Honors classes are offered every semester.
 But most Honors classes are offered on a regular cycle.
 Honors classes offered during the fall semester one year are likely to be offered the next fall semester, and Honors classes offered during the spring semester are likely to be offered the next spring semester.
-Refer to the Schedule of Classes for specific offerings.
+Refer to the Class Schedule for specific offerings.

 Are there any summer or winter classes?